-- 1. Rapid 25(OH)D repletion can bring much superior benefits to conventional steroidbased anti-inflammatory treatments, with few, if any, risks, with low costs and without the numerous problems (psychosis, glucose level excursions driving diabetes, etc.) of conventional treatments.
-(2022-06-05 note: This first point does not belong in this list, which really has two points.) - 2.
+- 1. Rapid 25(OH)D repletion can bring much superior benefits to conventional steroid-based anti-inflammatory treatments, with few, if any, risks, with low costs and without the numerous problems (psychosis, glucose level excursions driving diabetes, etc.) of conventional treatments. - 2.
 Most doctors do not know that these treatments exist, and are safe, effective, inexpensive and easy to implement.
-(Multinational pharmaceutical companies have no interest in such research, and benefit from the perception that vitamin D3 and/or calcifediol are ineffective and/or unsafe.) - 3.
+(Multinational pharmaceutical companies have no interest in such research, and benefit from the perception that vitamin D3 and/or calcifediol is ineffective and/or unsafe.) - 3.
 The preponderance of RCTs involving low vitamin D intakes and their general lack of decisive success leads to the widespread perception that vitamin D treatment is ineffective in general, or at least in medical emergencies.
-This is due to lack of knowledge about the liver's slow conversion process and the amount of 25(OH)D which must be generated or otherwise introduced to boost serum 25(OH)D to proper levels, ideally in hours, rather than weeks or months.
+This is is due to lack of knowledge about the liver's slow conversion process and the amount of 25(OH)D which must be generated or otherwise introduced to boost serum 25(OH)D to proper levels, ideally in hours, rather than weeks or months.